Internship Directors

 Dr. Rego is Board Certified in Cognitive Behavioral Psychology by the American Board of Professional Psychology, Certified in Cognitive Behaviour Therapy by the Canadian Association of Cognitive and Behavioural Therapies, and Certified as a Cognitive Therapy Trainer/Consultant by the Academy of Cognitive and Behavioral Therapies.
 He is a Fellow of the Association of Behavioral and Cognitive Therapies, a Founding Clinical Fellow of the Anxiety and Depression Association of America, and a Diplomate and Fellow of the Academy of Cognitive and Behavioral Therapies.
 He is listed in the Who's Who in America and the Who's Who in Medicine Academia and was the recipient of the 2008 Award for Distinguished Early Career Psychologists by the New York State Psychological Association, the 2015 Peterson Prize from the Graduate School of Applied and Professional Psychology at Rutgers University, and the 2018 Jerilyn Ross Clinician Advocate Award from the Anxiety and Depression Association of America.

-Dr. Rego is a former member of the Board of Directors of the Association of Behavioral and Cognitive Therapies and the Anxiety and Depression Association of America and was a Founding Member of the New York City Cognitive Behavioral Therapy Association, and was Founding President of the Cognitive Therapy Special Interest Group of the Association for Behavioral and Cognitive Therapies.
+Dr. Rego is a former member of the Board of Directors of the Association of Behavioral and Cognitive Therapies and the Anxiety and Depression Association of America, was a Founding Member of the New York City Cognitive Behavioral Therapy Association, and was Founding President of the Cognitive Therapy Special Interest Group of the Association for Behavioral and Cognitive Therapies.
 Dr. Rego is an Editorial Board member of numerous journals, has over 30 publications (including 4 books) and more than 160 professional presentations, and constantly works with the media to educate the public about the latest mental health news using a simple, non-sensationalized approach.

 Associate Director of Psychology Training – Child and Adolescent Specialization

 Sandra S. Pimentel, PhD is Chief of Child and Adolescent Psychology, Associate Director of Psychology Training, and Associate Professor of Clinical Psychology in the Department of Psychiatry and Behavioral Sciences at Montefiore Medical Center and the Albert Einstein College of Medicine.
 She is also Director of the Anxiety and Mood Program in the Child Outpatient Psychiatry Division and co-director of the Becoming an Emerging Adult (BEAM) Program.
+In 2022, she has received the Psychology Internship Training Program Award for Excellence in Education and in 2023, she received the Department of Psychiatry and Behavioral Sciences Award for Outstanding Mentorship.

 From 2007 through 2015, Dr. Pimentel held the position of Assistant Professor of Clinical Psychology in the Division of Child and Adolescent Psychiatry at the Columbia University Medical Center, where she served as Senior Psychologist and Associate Director of the Columbia University Clinic for Anxiety and Related Disorders (CUCARD).
 Previously, she was a T32 NIMH Postdoctoral Training Fellow at New York State Psychiatric Institute (2004-2007) where she focused her research efforts on dissemination of evidence-based treatments.